NunoDiasMartins/100-days-of-code/log.md

 ### Day 22: January 27, 2022

 **Today's Progress**:
-Complete the levenshtein Distance from AlgoExper
+Complete the levenshtein Distance from AlgoExpert

 **Thoughts:**
 completed the exercise levenshteinDistance with two solution. one with better space O()

+### Day 23: January 28, 2022

+**Today's Progress**:
+Complete the number of ways to traverse graph form AlgoExpert **Thoughts:** completed the exercise in less than 40 minutes but I need some hints to unlock the calculation.

 <!--